 The Sony WF1000X have one of the worst Bluetooth latency performances that we've measured.
 This makes them considerably worse for watching movies and gaming than most typical Bluetooth headphones.

 The Sony WF-1000x are great looking and well-built truly wireless headphones.
 They're one of the only truly wireless design with active noise cancellation which makes them bit better suited for commuters.
 However, they have a relatively short battery life, a decently balanced but slightly sharp sound quality but a terrible latency performance which makes them one of the worst headphones for watching videos.
+See our recommendations for the best noise cancelling earbuds.

 The Sony WF-1000X are a slightly better truly wireless option than the Bose SoundSport Free, but not by much.
 The WF-1000X have an in-ear fit and isolate much better in noisy conditions which makes them a bit more versatile for commuting and different environments.
 They also have a more polished and premium looking design and come with a great case but do not feel as durable as the Bose.
 The SoundSport Free, on the other hand, have a much better balanced sound quality that does not need an EQ for most listeners.
 They also have a more comfortable earbud fit that you can wear much longer than the Sony's.
 Their open fit is also a bit more suitable for outdoor runners since it lets you monitor your environment for traffic and obstacles but also block a lot less ambient noise.